-Ras Al Khaimah Ruler witnesses lease signing for set up of over 1M m2 industrial park in RAKEZ
+Ras Al Khaimah Ruler Witnesses Lease Signing For Set Up Of Over 1M M2 Industrial Park In RAKEZ

-(MENAFN- Rakez) Ras Al Khaimah, 15 August 2024: His Highness Sheikh Saud bin Saqr Al Qasimi, UAE Supreme Council Member and Ruler of Ras Al Khaimah hosted the official lease signing ceremony between China’s world-leading Shandong Timber and Wood Products Association (STWPA) and Ras Al Khaimah Economic Zone (RAKEZ) to establish the Zhong A Shandong Industrial Park in Ras Al Khaimah, marking a significant development for the emirate’s industrial sector expansion.
+(MENAFN- Dubai PR Network) Ras Al Khaimah, 16 August 2024: His Highness sheikh Saud bin Saqr Al Qasimi, UAE Supreme Council Member and ruler of Ras Al Khaimah hosted the official lease signing ceremony between China's world-leading Shandong Timber and Wood Products Association (STWPA) and Ras Al Khaimah Economic Zone (RAKEZ) to establish the Zhong A Shandong Industrial Park in Ras Al Khaimah, marking a significant development for the emirate's industrial sector expansion.
 The lease was signed by Yang Yuelu, President of STWPA and Chairman of Zhong A Shandong Industrial Park, and Ramy Jallad, Group CEO of RAKEZ.

 With an investment of USD 360 million, the first phase of the new industrial park will span over 450,000 m2 across Al Ghail and Al Hulaila in RAKEZ.
 It will undergo further expansion to encompass over 1 million m2 of land in Al Ghail over the next three years.
 Upon completion, the project will bring in over 60 new companies, specialising in the wood and food and beverage sectors, and create more than 3,500 new jobs in the next five years.